Jermane Krishnan

 The microbiota includes trillions of microorganisms including bacteria, fungus and viruses which are distributed throughout the entire gastrointestinal tract.
 But different healthy people may have very different microbiomes depending on their diet and their lifestyle.
 There is considerable intra- and interpersonal variation in the composition of the microbiome because it is influenced by many, many factors including mode of delivery at birth and neonatal feeding, the aging process, dietary factors, geography, medications, and stress.

-Changes in the Gut Microbiome with Age
+Changes in the Gut Microbiota with Age

 Breast milk is the optimal food for infants as it meets all their nutritional and physiologic requirements.
 It contains protein, fat and carbohydrate, as well as iantibodies and endocannabinoids.
 Breast milk is not sterile – it contains more than 600 different species of bacteria including beneficial Bifidobacterium breve, B. adolescentis, B. longum, B. bifidum, and B. dentium